genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_setting_genesis_rules.md

 ::: -->

 ### Conclusion
 This section showed how to trigger events based on a condition in the database.
-This is a powerful feature that allows you to raise alarms on certain conditions or to react on specific states.
+This enables you to raise alarms on certain conditions or to react to specific states.
 In the next section you will see how to run scheduled tasks.

 ### Static rules (Cron rules)